ISO 15919: Comparison with UNRSGN and IAST

 The table below shows the differences between ISO 15919, UNRSGN and IAST for Devanagari transliteration.

 Font support

 Only certain fonts support all Latin Unicode characters for the transliteration of Indic scripts according to this standard.
 For example, Tahoma supports almost all the characters needed.
-Arial and Times New Roman font packages that come with Microsoft Office 2007 and later also support most Latin Extended Additional characters like ḑ, ḥ, ḷ, ḻ, ṁ, ṅ, ṇ, ṛ, ṣ and ṭ.
+Arial and Times New Roman font packages that come with Microsoft Office 2007 and later also support most Latin Extended Additional characters like ḍ, ḷ, ṛ, ṣ and ṭ.

 There is no standard keyboard layout for ISO 15919 input but many systems provide a way to select Unicode characters visually.
 ISO/IEC 14755 refers to this as a screen-selection entry method.